 HELPE S.A. (currently for HELPE R.S.S.O.P.P.
 S.A.) has filed on 29.09.2014 a lawsuit versus the Greek State claiming the amount of €7.4 million from undue retentions effected in favor of the pension funds of the Armed Forces on the price of products sold to the Army during 2011 and 2012.
 The First Instance Court has rejected the lawsuit by virtue of Decision No. 1661/2019 and such decision has been upheld by virtue of Decision No. 4781/2022 the Appellate Court that has ruled on the case further to an appeal filed by the company.
 Management has decided not to appeal further before the Supreme Court.
-The amount of €7.4 million has been posted to "Other operating expenses and other losses in the FY22 results.
+The amount of €7.4 million has been posted to "Other operating expenses and other losses for the nine-month period ended 30 September 2022.